 Strategic Alignment is Important

-Strategic alignment is important because it is all about performance — for your people, for your customers, and for your business.
+Experienced leaders know that strategic alignment is important because it is all about performance — for your people, for your customers, and for your business.
 Just as the tires on your car need to be in alignment to keep the all elements working at their peak, so, too, do the elements of your organization need to be aligned to perform at the highest level.

 Why Strategic Alignment Matters

 Just as a car has an engine, dashboard, brakes, and wheels, an organization has various business practices, strategies, systems, processes, and people.
 When a car’s suspension is out of alignment, it results in uneven tire wear, a decrease in fuel economy, and the potential safety risk of a tire blowout.
-When an organization is misaligned, it results in decreased performance and disengagement.
+When an organization is misaligned, it results in decreased performance and employee disengagement.

 In fact, according to our organizational alignment research, the proper alignment of strategy, culture, and talent allows organizations to grow revenue 58% faster, be 72% more profitable, retain customers 2.23-to-1, and to engage employees 16.8-to-1.